TheHive-Project/CortexDocs/analyzer_requirements.md

 - `tracker_field`: Name of the custom field containing the Redmine tracker to use when creating the issue
 - `assignee_field`: Name of the custom field containing the Redmine assignee to use when creating the issue
 - `reference_field`: Name of the case custom field in which to store the opened issue.
 If not defined, this information will not be stored
-- `opening_status`: Status used when opening a Redmine issue (if not defined here, will use the default opening status from the Redmine Workflow)
+- `opening_status`: Status used when opening a Redmine issue (if not defined here, the responder will use the default opening status from the Redmine Workflow)
 - `closing_task`: Closing the task after successfully creating the Redmine issue